psyjoniz/code_sample__Cookie/README.txt

 Code Sample : Cookie

-A basic stand-alone PHP class for Cookies.
+A basic PHP class for Cookies.
 Handles complex items.

 Example of use :